Royal Courts of Justice: Architecture

-The design involved a symmetrical main frontage of facing The Strand; the central section, which is stepped back, featured a arched doorway leading to the Great Hall; it had a five-part window in a carved surround on the first floor and a gable containing a rose window above.
-At the top of the gable was a sculpture of Christ with a flèche behind.
-There towers containing lancet windows on either side of the central section with side wings beyond.
-Internally, courts are arranged off the Great Hall which ran north–south; there was a courtyard to the east with offices for courtroom staff arranged round the courtyard.
+The design involves a symmetrical main frontage of facing The Strand; the central section, which is stepped back, features an arched doorway leading to the Great Hall; it has a five-part window in a carved surround on the first floor and a gable containing a rose window above.
+At the top of the gable is a sculpture of Jesus with a flèche behind.
+There are also statues of Moses, Solomon and Alfred the Great, the four statues symbolising the pillars of English legal tradition.
+There are towers containing lancet windows on either side of the central section with side wings beyond.
+At the eastern end of the Strand frontage is a tall clock tower topped by a pyramidal roof, finial and flagpole; it contains a clock and five bells (weighing a total of 8¼ tons) by Gillett, Bland & Co.

+Internally, courts are arranged off the Great Hall which runs north–south; there is a courtyard to the east with offices for courtroom staff arranged round the courtyard.
 The Great Hall contains a bust of Queen Victoria by the sculptor, Alfred Gilbert.

-Architectural historian Nikolaus Pevsner described the building as "an object lesson in free composition, with none of the symmetry of the classics, yet not undisciplined where symmetry is abandoned".
-David Brownlee claimed that it was influenced by the reformist political movement and the High Victorian architectural movement and described it as a "regular mongrel affair" while Turnor described it as the "last great secular building of the Gothic Revival".
+Architectural historian Nikolaus Pevsner has described the building as "an object lesson in free composition, with none of the symmetry of the classics, yet not undisciplined where symmetry is abandoned".
+David Brownlee has claimed that it was influenced by the reformist political movement and the High Victorian architectural movement and has described it as a "regular mongrel affair" while Turnor described it as the "last great secular building of the Gothic Revival".

 The Government Art Collection contains a painting by Henry Tanworth Wells depicting Queen Victoria opening the building in 1882.